12.9 Parallel Observing with STIS

 The second Servicing Mission installed solid-state data recorders on HST.
 The volume capacity of these recorders is roughly ten times that of the mechanical tape recorders in use for Cycles 1 through 6.
 Coupled with changes to the ground system and the flight software of the second-generation instruments designed to fully exploit this capability, this translates into a greatly increased capability for parallel observing.

-- Coordinated parallels, in which you explicitly link the taking of exposures in parallel to your own prime scientific exposures.
+- Coordinated parallels, in which the parallel exposures are defined in the same program as the prime scientific exposures.

-- Pure parallels, in which exposures are taken in parallel with other observers' prime exposures.
-For Cycle 31 only pure parallel proposals using WFC3 or ACS CCDs will be considered by the TAC.
-See the HST Call for Proposals for more details.
+- Pure parallels, in which exposures are taken in parallel with another programs' prime exposures.
+For Cycle 33, STIS may not be used in any mode for pure parallel observations.
+See HST Observation Types for more details.

 .
 Implementing parallels requires significant resources; only those recommended by the TAC process will be implemented.
-If you are considering coordinated parallels, you may wish to consider constraining the orientation of HST, to place an object of interest in the parallel instrument's field of view.
-ORIENT
+Coordinated parallels will generally observe a random patch of sky unless an explicit ORIENT

 12.9.1 Coordinated Parallels: Using STIS in Parallel with Other Instruments